Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Introduction

 \section{Introduction}

-The journey from conceptualizing a potential drug to its market availability is lengthy and financially demanding.
+The journey from conceptualizing a potential drug to its market availability is lengthy and financially demanding \cite{hughes2011principles,berdigaliyev2020overview}.
 It must navigate through several critical phases to transform a chemical compound or entity into a viable treatment for human diseases.
-Initially, a specific molecular target (such as a DNA sequence or protein) associated with a disease must be identified.
+Initially, a specific molecular target (such as a DNA sequence or protein) associated with a disease must be identified \cite{deore2019stages,lurje2010egfr,ator2006overview}.
 This target serves as the focal point for drug development, offering the potential for therapeutic intervention.
 Before a drug can be administered to patients, it must undergo rigorous preclinical research trials.
 These trials, conducted either in vitro or in vivo, aim to evaluate the drug's safety profile and assess its effects on biological systems.
 This phase is pivotal in determining the drug's potential for therapeutic use and understanding its impact on the body.

-The drug progresses to clinical research after successful preclinical trials, where its efficacy and safety are tested on human subjects.
+The drug progresses to clinical research after successful pre-clinical trials, where its efficacy and safety are tested on human subjects.
 This phase involves carefully designed clinical trials conducted in multiple stages to gather comprehensive data on the drug's performance and potential side effects.
 Subsequently, the accumulated data undergoes thorough scrutiny during the FDA review process, where regulatory authorities assess the drug's safety, efficacy, and overall benefit-risk profile.
-This extensive journey, while essential for ensuring patient safety and the effectiveness of medications, poses significant challenges.
+This extensive journey, while essential for ensuring patient safety and the effectiveness of medications, poses significant challenges \cite{sinha2018drug,gediya2009promise}.
 The prolonged timeline and substantial financial investment associated with drug development contribute to the high costs and low success rates in discovering new drugs.
+Manual drug discovery development is a resource-intensive process.
+For instance, new drugs take an average of 12 and 7 years, respectively, from pre-clinical testing to approval, with development costs for drugs exceeding \$1 billion \cite{dimasi2016innovation,FDA2025,van2016drugs}.
 As a result, innovative approaches that streamline the drug discovery process and enhance efficiency are crucial for addressing unmet medical needs and advancing therapeutic interventions.